The Complete Guide to Sun Allergies

 Fact: Females are more likely to develop PMLE.

-However, if you are taking a medication that increases photosensitivity (chemical photosensitization) you could be a risk for developing “sun allergies”, but usually only lasts until to stop taking the medication.
+However, if you are taking a medication that increases photosensitivity (chemical photosensitization) you could be a risk for developing “sun allergies”, but the symptoms usually only last until to stop taking the medication.

 Fact: Females are more likely to develop polymorphic light eruption (PMLE) than men